Outer space: Interplanetary space

+Interplanetary space within the Solar System is dominated by the gravitation of the Sun, outside the gravitational spheres of influence of the planets.
+Interplanetary space extends well beyond the orbit of the outermost planet Neptune, all the way out to where the influence of the galactic environment starts to dominate over the Sun and its solar wind producing the heliopause at 110 to 160 AU.
+The heliopause deflects away low-energy galactic cosmic rays, and its distance and strength varies depending on the activity level of the solar wind.
+The solar wind is a continuous stream of charged particles emanating from the Sun which creates a very tenuous atmosphere (the heliosphere) for billions of kilometers into space.
+This wind has a particle density of 5–10 protons/cm3 and is moving at a velocity of 350–400 km/s.

-The volume of interplanetary space is a nearly total vacuum, with a mean free path of about one astronomical unit at the orbital distance of the Earth.
-This space is not completely empty, and is sparsely filled with cosmic rays, which include ionized atomic nuclei and various subatomic particles.
-There is also gas, plasma and dust, small meteors, and several dozen types of organic molecules discovered to date by microwave spectroscopy.
+The region of interplanetary space is a nearly total vacuum, with a mean free path of about one astronomical unit at the orbital distance of the Earth.
+This space is not completely empty, but is sparsely filled with cosmic rays, which include ionized atomic nuclei and various subatomic particles.
+There is gas, plasma and dust, small meteors, and several dozen types of organic molecules discovered to date by microwave spectroscopy.
+Collectively, this matter is termed the interplanetary medium.
 A cloud of interplanetary dust is visible at night as a faint band called the zodiacal light.

 Interplanetary space contains the magnetic field generated by the Sun.
-There are also magnetospheres generated by planets such as Jupiter, Saturn, Mercury and the Earth that have their own magnetic fields.
+There are magnetospheres generated by planets such as Jupiter, Saturn, Mercury and the Earth that have their own magnetic fields.
 These are shaped by the influence of the solar wind into the approximation of a teardrop shape, with the long tail extending outward behind the planet.
 These magnetic fields can trap particles from the solar wind and other sources, creating belts of charged particles such as the Van Allen radiation belts.
 Planets without magnetic fields, such as Mars, have their atmospheres gradually eroded by the solar wind.